 If you truly want to show winter who’s boss, choose a spa with a year-round outdoor hot tub.
 Mirbeau Inn and Spa in Plymouth, MA has one on its aqua terrace, as well as an indoor heated foot soak that’s modeled after Plymouth Rock.
 Mountain View Grand Hotel in Whitefield, NH has spa rooms in the highest point in the hotel with 360-degree views of the Presidential Range.

 Request a Table by the Fire

 There’s no faster way to shake off a chill than eating comfort food by a roaring fireplace.
-The Common Man in Lincoln, N.H., has an enormous hearth in its lounge, big enough that several couches and overstuffed chairs fit in front of it.
-Sharpe Hill Vineyard Fireside Tavern in Pomfret, Conn., specializes in wood-hearth cooking, and has a double-sided fireplace with enough heat to warm the entire space – the perfect warm winter destination!
-Trattoria Delia in Burlington, Vt., defines cozy Italian dining with its roaring fireplace surrounded with candles and twinkling lights.
-Ebenezer’s Tavern at The Publick House in Sturbridge, Mass., is a circa-1791 inn with a 6-foot-wide fireplace that harkens back to the time when a roaring fire was the only source of heat for the room.
-And it’s in the name of the Tipsy Toboggan Fireside Pub, a winter-themed gastropub in Fall River, Mass., so that’s basically a legally binding contract to keep you warm.
+The Common Man in Lincoln, NH has an enormous hearth in its lounge, big enough that several couches and overstuffed chairs fit in front of it.
+Sharpe Hill Vineyard Fireside Tavern in Pomfret, CT specializes in wood-hearth cooking, and has a double-sided fireplace with enough heat to warm the entire space – the perfect warm winter destination!
+Trattoria Delia in Burlington, VT defines cozy Italian dining with its roaring fireplace surrounded with candles and twinkling lights.
+Ebenezer’s Tavern at The Publick House in Sturbridge, MA is a circa-1791 inn with a 6-foot-wide fireplace that harkens back to the time when a roaring fire was the only source of heat for the room.
+And it’s in the name of the Tipsy Toboggan Fireside Pub, a winter-themed gastropub in Fall River, MA, so that’s basically a legally binding contract to keep you warm.

 Drink All the Hot Chocolate